ronhombre/KeccakRust/README.md

-# KeccakRust (0.0.2)
+# KeccakRust (0.0.3)

 A Rust port of [KeccakKotlin](https://github.com/ronhombre/KeccakKotlin) utilizing [neo-rust-gradle-plugin](https://github.com/ronhombre/neo-rust-gradle-plugin).
 This is a proof of concept project for building Rust Gradle projects using my plugin.

-> [!WARNING]
-> Note Nov 1st, 2025: If the Gradle plugin is not yet available in Gradle Plugin Portal by the time you're reading this,
-> you need to build **neo-rust-gradle-plugin** and publish it locally using
-> `./gradlew publishPluginMavenPublicationToMavenLocal`.
-At the moment, I'm still waiting for Gradle to approve my
-> plugin.)
+> [!NOTE]
+> All code in this project is directly ported from [KeccakKotlin](https://github.com/ronhombre/KeccakKotlin).
+Many
+> design modifications have been made to accommodate the new environment that is Rust, so it is not a 1:1 port.

 Run the test executable with `./gradlew runTest` or `./gradlew test`.